davideganna/DataMorphers/README.md

       column_name: food_marker
       value: food

-  # Compare the columns "item_type" and "food_marker", and keep rows that are equal (logic: "e").
+  # Compare the columns "item_type" and "food_marker", and keep rows that are equal (logic: "eq").
   - FilterRows:
       first_column: item_type
       second_column: food_marker
-      logic: e
+      logic: eq

   # Some values in the column "discount_pct" are NaN.
 Fill them with 0.
   - FillNA: